jmoor3/homeassistant-components/README.md

 custom_components/climate/mitsubishi_mqtt.py

+## Needed python modules

+Make sure the CRC8 module is installed by running the following command on your homeassistant server: pip install crc8

 ## Balboa Hot Tub

 Adds Balboa Hot Tub support.
 Copy the files from the directories into your homeassistant directory.